SaschaKubisch/IndoTrek/development-plan.md

 Ensure all sensitive information, such as API keys and database credentials, are properly secured.
 Deploy the updated and tested code to the production environment.
 Monitor the application in the production environment, checking for errors and performance issues.

+Based on the requirements and the provided file structure, here are the additional files that may be needed to comply with the requirements:

+For User Registration and Authentication:

+client/src/components/RegistrationForm.js: A component for user registration form. client/src/components/ResetPasswordForm.js: A component for resetting user passwords. client/src/components/SocialLogin.js: A component for social media login integration.
+For User Dashboard:

+client/src/components/UserDashboard.js: A component for displaying the user's personalized dashboard. client/src/components/BookingHistory.js: A component for displaying the user's booking history. client/src/components/ProfileForm.js: A component for updating the user's profile information. client/src/components/CustomizeTrip.js: A component for customizing trip preferences.
+For Trip Search and Booking:

+client/src/components/TripSearch.js: A component for the trip search functionality. client/src/components/TripDetails.js: A component for displaying detailed information about a selected trip. client/src/components/BookingForm.js: A component for the booking form to select trip options and make a booking.
+For Payment Integration:

+client/src/components/PaymentForm.js: A component for integrating payment options such as PayPal and credit card payments.
+For Communication with Local Partners:

+client/src/components/InquiryForm.js: A component for users to send inquiries or messages to local partners.
+For Partner Dashboard:

+client/src/components/PartnerDashboard.js: A component for displaying the partner's dashboard. client/src/components/UpcomingBookings.js: A component for displaying upcoming bookings for the partner. client/src/components/PartnerContact.js: A component for displaying partner contact information.
+In addition to the above components, you may also need to implement corresponding API routes and controller logic in the server-side code to handle user registration, authentication, user dashboard data retrieval, trip search and booking, payment integration, communication with local partners, and partner dashboard functionalities.

+Remember to adjust the file structure and component names according to your specific project requirements and coding conventions.